4lpha-x/spambot/README.md

 Now enter the inputs asked from you and boooooommmm!!!!

 Note:- Put the spambot.py and wordlist textfile in the same folder or directory

+You are free to edit and suggest new changes to this program.
+Thanks for your attention...